 SIOP (Sales, Inventory and Operations Planning) helps to better forecast demand including partnering with customers to gain a clearer and more timely view into end customer demand to align with supply.
 Simply gaining a better view into demand by key customers and/or core product lines can give you the 80/20 required to determine a directional view of manufacturing capacity, long lead-time materials / supply items and information for offload / insource decisions.
 We have seen a dramatic increase in interest for SIOP programs to create predictability and flexibility while reducing risk.

 SIOP aligns demand and supply to enable growth with increased customer service, profitability and accelerated cash flow.
 Refer to our blog for many articles on SIOP.
-Also, read more about these types of strategies in our eBook, Future-Proofing Manufacturing & Supply Chain Post COVID-19.
+Also, read more about these types of strategies in our eBook, SIOP (Sales Inventory Operations Planning): Creating Predictable Revenue and EBTIDA Growth.
 If you are interested in talking about what it would take to purse the SIOP journey in your business, contact us.

 Did you like this article?
 Continue reading on this topic: